AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/call-webhook.md

 >[!NOTE]
 >
->Learn about the many fascinating things that [Webhooks](https://developers.marketo.com/documentation/webhooks/) can do for you.
+>Learn about the many fascinating things that [Webhooks](https://developers.marketo.com/documentation/webhooks/){target="_blank"} can do for you.

 ## Usage {#usage}

-Select a **Webhook** from the drop-down.
+Select a Webhook from the drop-down.

 ![](assets/image2014-9-22-15-3a4-3a25.png)